Dani-Dolan/password-generator/README.md

 # Password Generator :key:

-A program that will randomly combine words from given a text to a memorable passwords
+A program that will randomly combine words from given a text to generate a memorable passwords

 ## Install spaCy - A Natural Language Prcoessing Library
 ```